 “We didn’t obey any order and we didn’t have any order and we didn’t have any seconds to think.
 They suddenly let the dog on us and started beaten us with the metal baton”

-The dog was let on the kneeling POM and they were seriously attacked and injured.
-The respondent was the first to be attacked and recounts:
+The dog reportedly attacked and seriously injured the members of the transit group.
+The respondent was the first to be attacked and recounted:

 “The dog was biting us everywhere.
 It held my arm with his teeth and kept ripping on my hand with his teeth.
 I was begging them in English to stop.
 They didn’t care and beat my friend and me with a metal baton. […] The dog stayed on me because I pushed him away.
 He injured me a lot and they didn’t care about us suffering.”

-This assault lasted for more than 30 minutes with dog attacks and beating alternating.
-The beating was random and on all parts of the body.
-The respondent reports that the uniformed men laughed at them while they were attacked.
-The serious injuries obtained through the assaults are depicted in images 7 and 8.
+This assault reportedly lasted for more than 30 minutes with dog attacks and beating alternating.
+The beating was described by the respondent as being random and on all parts of the body.
+He reported that the uniformed men laughed at them while they were attacked.
+The serious injuries obtained through the assaults are depicted in images 2 and 3.

-Subsequently, the POM were asked to stand up.
-Because one of them was crying because he was afraid, one of the uniformed men punched him in the stomach and told him “Money!”.
+Subsequently, the transit group were asked to stand up.
+Because one of them was crying as he was so afraid, recounted the respondent, one of the uniformed men punched him in the stomach and told him “Money!”.

-They were forced to undress and had to stay completely naked for 10 minutes: “Even though we were injured they kept slapping us for 10 minutes”.
-Their money, backpacks, shoes and water were taken from them and never returned.
+The respondent recalled how they were then forced to undress and had to stay completely naked for 10 minutes: “Even though we were injured they kept slapping us for 10 minutes”.
+Their money, backpacks, shoes and water were reportedly taken from them and never returned.

-Once on Turkish territory the seriously injured men started walking through the forest for about one kilometer until they arrived at the village Malkoclar where they asked for help and eventually found a villager who called a taxi for the group which took them back to Edirne.
-The drive lasted about 1 hour and 75 kilometers.
-As they had all their belongings and money stolen by the uniformed men during the pushback an organization in Edirne paid for the taxi ride.
+Reportedly, once in Turkish territory, the seriously injured respondent started walking through the forest for about one kilometer until they arrived at the village Malkoclar where they asked for help and eventually found a villager who called a taxi for the group which took them back to Edirne.
+The drive lasted about one hour and covered about 75 kilometers of distance.
+As they had all their belongings and money stolen by the uniformed men during the pushback, an organisation in Edirne paid for the taxi ride.

 The intention to claim asylum in Bulgaria was expressed during the apprehension but the only reaction of the persons in uniform was ignorance and laughter.